dev-diaries/web/_social-posts/intro-to-sed.md

 {:.post-content}
-Another useful linux tool is sed which stands for stream editor and is used to perform text transofmrations on an input stream which can be a file or input from a pipe.
+Another useful linux tool is sed which stands for stream editor and is used to perform text transformations on an input stream which can be a file or input from a pipe.
 By default sed outputs everything to standard out so you need to direct the output to a file if that is what you want.
 Let's jump into some examples.